 CAL students have access to multiple media platforms where they can experience all aspects of the creation, exhibition and distribution of content.
 Many UT media are connected to course work and faculty mentors in the College of Arts and Letters.

 The Minaret is the University's student newspaper, published weekly.
-For information, students should visit The Minaret's office, located on the second floor of Vaughn Center, contact a member of the editorial staff at (813) 257-3636 or email firstname.lastname@example.org. | Visit The Minaret Online.
+For information, students should visit The Minaret's office, located on the second floor of Vaughn Center, contact a member of the editorial staff at (813) 257-3636, visit theminaretonline.com or email email@example.com.

 WUTT 1080 AM, the student-run radio station, provides students with an opportunity to gain radio experience.
 In addition to offering eclectic programming for any musical taste, WUTT also airs student engineered and produced programming.
 Students may register for a practicum in broadcast and management to receive course credits or may participate as volunteers.
 Contact the Office of Student Leadership and Engagement or email WUTTSpartanRadio@gmail.com for more information on how to get involved.

 UTTV: Spartan Television*

 UTTV: Spartan Television is The University of Tampa's student-run television station.
 It exists to inform and engage the student body and allow discourse between students, administrators and faculty alike.
 Any and all students, from every major, are welcome to participate in our activities from promotion to production of new content.
 For information, visit the UTTV website.